viamrobotics/docs/docs/tutorials/roverrentaltute.md

 You can write your own code to control the Viam robot.
 Before you get started, you will need to install an SDK locally.
+After adding an SDK, try some SDK coding in our [Webcam Line-Follower](../webcam-line-follower-robot) tutorial.

 ### How to install a Viam SDK